accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/redirection.md

 title: Redirect
 ---

-When a page is displayed on the client workstation, the user is redirected to another page on the same or a different domain.
+Process which consists of redirecting the user to another page, on the same domain or on a different domain, when displaying a page on the client workstation.